Best AI Marketing Tools 2026: 15 Tools Tested

 Midjourney generates photorealistic and artistic images from text prompts.
 For marketing, that means custom hero images, blog illustrations, social media visuals, and ad creatives without stock photography or photo shoots.

 What works: Image quality is the best in class for photorealistic output.
-Marketing teams use it for blog header images, social media visuals, concept mockups, and pitch deck illustrations.
+Marketing teams using AI marketing tools for visual content rely on Midjourney for blog header images, social media visuals, concept mockups, and pitch deck illustrations.
 The style consistency feature lets you maintain a visual brand across generated images.

 Where it falls short: No built-in text rendering (text in images comes out garbled).
 The web interface is still maturing compared to Canva's polished editor.
 You cannot easily create templated, repeatable designs.
 Each image requires individual prompting.
 For a detailed comparison of which AI image generators actually render text correctly, see our dedicated guide.